openedx/enterprise-catalog/docs/getting_started_with_decentralized_devstack.rst

 ------------------------------------------------------
 You may already have enterprise catalog data persisted in your local LMS (edx-platform) database.
 The edx-enterprise library provides a `migrate_enterprise_catalogs <https://github.com/edx/edx-enterprise/blob/master/enterprise/management/commands/migrate_enterprise_catalogs.py>`_ management command that will copy those existing catalogs and their metadata into your local catalog service.

+First, make sure to run `docker-compose down` in this repo.
-From your **devstack** directory, do the following:
+Then from your **devstack** directory, do the following:

    #. ``make dev.up.lms+redis``
    #. ``make lms-shell``